 If you are you looking for an inexpensive way to get a large influx of Ultimate Rewards points, the Chase Freedom and Freedom Unlimited cards offer large bonuses with low spending thresholds.

 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we may receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy.

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-If you’re looking for a way to get a large influx of Ultimate Rewards points, there is great news for Chase members: Chase recently updated the offer on the Chase Freedom Unlimited® card.
-New cardholders can now earn 3 percent cash back on up to $20,000 in purchases in the first year of membership.
+If you’re looking for a way to get a large influx of Ultimate Rewards points, there is great news for Chase members: Both the Chase Freedom® and Chase Freedom Unlimited® cards offer a high cash bonus for a low spend threshold.